-Take for example, knocking down a wall to create an open concept floor plan for your kitchen and living room.
+Take, for example, knocking down a wall to create an open concept floor plan for your kitchen and living room.
 The project seems like a simple one–you get to have some fun with demolition and increase usable space.
-However, there are many risks in structural changes to your home, such as damaging electrical wires in the walls, removing a load bearing wall or beam, or even damaging plumbing or gas lines.
+However, there are many risks in structural changes to your home, such as damaged electrical wires in the walls, removing a load-bearing wall or beam, or even damaging plumbing or gas lines.
 This type of project is better left to a professional.

 Anything structural or involving complex systems in your kitchen such as wall demolition should be completed by a certified professional-whether an architect or engineer or a carpenter.
 There are too many things that can go wrong with improperly placed supports and beams, which cause structural damage and require costly repairs.
 If you plan on creating an open concept kitchen, many of which require wall demolition, changes, or additional support in your home, hire a professional to determine the changes needed and to complete the work.
 The wrong swing of a hammer can result in electrical wiring damage, pipe displacement, or even structural issues.

 Mechanical, electrical, plumbing, HVAC, and gas are aspects of remodeling and home design that should be handled by an expert that knows how to handle any issues that may arise.
 These specialty engineering and trade items may seem like the ideal space to save money, but if handled incorrectly, they could result in an even bigger cost to fix DIY mistakes or gaps.
 Invest in quality inspections to ensure there are no issues with these systems in your home and let a professional handle any changes that need to be made for a renovation project.